 We are a genetic medicines company dedicated to transforming the lives of patients suffering from rare genetic diseases with significant unmet medical needs by curing the underlying cause of the disease.
 Our proprietary platform is designed to utilize our human hematopoietic stem cell derived adeno-associated virus vectors, or AAVHSCs, to precisely and efficiently deliver genetic medicines in vivo either through a gene therapy or nuclease-free gene editing modality across a broad range of genetic disorders.
 The unique properties of our proprietary suite of 15 novel AAVHSCs enable us to focus on a method of gene editing called gene correction, either through the replacement of an entire diseased gene in the genome with a whole functional copy or the precise repair of individual mutated nucleotides, by harnessing the naturally occurring deoxyribonucleic acid, or DNA, repair process of homologous recombination, or HR.
-We believe our HR-driven gene editing approach will allow us to efficiently perform gene correction at therapeutic levels without unwanted on- and off-target modifications, and to directly measure and confirm those modifications in an unbiased manner to ensure only the intended changes are made.
+We believe our HR-driven gene editing approach will allow us to efficiently perform gene correction editing at therapeutic levels without unwanted on- and off-target modifications, and to directly measure and confirm those modifications in an unbiased manner to ensure only the intended changes are made.
 By utilizing the body's natural mechanism of correcting gene defects, we also avoid the need for exogenous nucleases, or bacteria-derived enzymes used in other gene editing approaches to cut DNA, that are known to significantly increase the risk of unwanted modifications.
-Our diverse set of AAVHSCs allows us to precisely target, via a single intravenous injection, a wide range of disease-relevant tissues, including the liver, CNS, bone marrow, lung, muscle and eye, across both modalities-gene editing and gene therapy.
+Our diverse set of AAVHSCs allows us to precisely target, via a single intravenous injection, a wide range of disease-relevant tissues, including the liver, central nervous system, or CNS, bone marrow, muscle and eye, across both modalities-gene editing and gene therapy.
 We believe these advantages will allow us to safely provide transformative cures using either modality.

-We have generated compelling preclinical data for our first and lead product candidate, HMI-102, a gene therapy for the treatment of phenylketonuria, or PKU, and are advancing HMI-102 into a Phase 1/2 clinical trial.
-We expect to initiate the Phase 1/2 trial in PKU patients and to receive initial clinical data in 2019.
-We continue to advance our gene editing modality and have generated in vivo preclinical data demonstrating achievement of gene correction efficiencies that are significantly greater than both nuclease-based and other AAV-based approaches.
-We expect to nominate a lead gene editing product candidate for the treatment of PKU in 2018.
-We are a preclinical company and have not yet submitted an investigational new drug application for HMI-102 or any other product candidate.
+We have generated compelling preclinical data for our first and lead product candidate, HMI-102, a gene therapy for the treatment of phenylketonuria, or PKU, and are advancing HMI-102 through IND-enabling studies.
+We expect to initiate the Phase 1/2 trial in adult patients with PKU and to receive initial clinical data in 2019.
+We continue to advance our gene editing technology.
+Based on preclinical in vivo studies, we believe that our AAV-based gene correction efficiencies driven by homologous recombination are significantly greater than both nuclease-based and other AAV-based approaches.
+We expect to nominate a lead gene editing development candidate for the treatment of pediatric patients with PKU by the end of 2018.
+We also expect to nominate a lead CNS gene therapy development candidate for the treatment of metachromatic leukodystrophy, or MLD, by the end of 2018.
+In addition, we are advancing a pipeline of other gene therapy and gene editing research initiatives in the liver, CNS, bone marrow and eye.

+We are a preclinical company and have not yet initiated human clinical trials for HMI-102 or any other product candidate.
 We will require additional capital in order to advance HMI-102 beyond our planned Phase 1/2 clinical trial.